LPN to RN Online Programs in MI: Top Schools, Tuition, and More

 Grand Rapids Community College is a public institution that offers an LPN to RN bridge program.
 Designed to assist licensed LPNs in growing their skills and earning their RN licensure, this program is often completed in just three semesters.
 GRCC is approved by the Michigan Board of Nursing and is accredited by ACEN.

 In this 60-credit program, students tackle theoretical coursework and extensive hands-on clinical training.
 Courses include topics like developmental psychology, family health illness concepts, synthesis of nursing concepts, and population health and education.
-GRCC’s NCLEX-RN pass rate in 2022 was 100%, so graduates clearly hold the information necessary to earn licensure.
+GRCC’s NCLEX-RN pass rate in 2022 was 100%, demonstrating how graduates gain the necessary information to earn licensure.

 Prospective students need an active Michigan LPN license.
 Applicants can apply online and need a minimum 2.0 GPA from past college coursework.
 Applicants must also submit their college transcripts and proof of at least one year of LPN experience.